UBCSailbot/polaris-debug-tools/README.md

 - V11 - V10 + refactored previously existing temps/volts + refactored rudder debug frame
 - V12 - Update UI - shift live values to column in the middle + add new DRV/PWR data (new debug frames)
 - V13 - add new controls (eg. send PID values)
-- V14 - switch from matplotlib to pyqtgraph
+- V14 - switch from matplotlib to pyqtgraph & limit to 3 graphs shown at once